dvalexieva97/HFMultiModal/README.md

 As an improvement, I would train a multi-label multiclass model based on combinations of ImageNet classes ("The cat and dog are playing." --> ["cat", "dog"]).

-The output of the multi-label multiclass model I would map to ImageNet's classes and then to generate an image using interpolations (something similar to this
+The output of the multi-label multiclass model I would map to ImageNet's classes and then generate an image using interpolations (something similar to this
 [excellent notebook](https://colab.research.google.com/drive/1MhfEAOBwhGu1A-F2NSVxGQrkJ4vk7w4V#scrollTo=dSAyfDfnVugs&forceEdit=true&offline=true&sandboxMode=true))

 ### Note:
 I realize I did not solve the task exactly as requested.
-My reasoning behind this was that at the end of the day our input for GAN was a ImageNet class (or for multi-label: a set of classes).
+My reasoning behind this was that at the end of the day our input for GAN is an ImageNet class (or for multi-label: a set of classes).
 Thus, as we do not have additional GAN inputs apart from the ImageNet classes (e.g. embeddings about the movement of an image:
 "a cat sitting" vs. "a cat jumping" ).
 To me this meant we can simplify the task to a sequence classification task with direct linear mapping between the sequence classification output layer and BigGAN's embedding.

 ### Alternatives

-I do however see the value of latent space mapping and did some research on it.
+Nevertheless, I see the value of latent space mapping and did some research on it.

 1. The mapping model could be a variational autoencoder translating BERT's hidden states to BigGAN's input ([Theodoridis et al., 2020](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w56/Theodoridis_Cross-Modal_Variational_Alignment_of_Latent_Spaces_CVPRW_2020_paper.pdf)).